mizchi/packelyze/README.md

   - `fetch(...)`
   - `postMessage()`

-If you have side effects, see `HACK: Catch the external effects!`
+If you have side effects, see below.

-## HACK: Catch the external effects!
+## Include external effect types

 `optool analyze-dts` can keep ESM interface but can not keep internal effects from intern, like `fetch(...)`.